hlb-kkk/Rope-sensor-using-Arduino/README.md

  The distance can be measured by corresponding the number of turns and of the pulse.
  Using two interrupt to reset the pulse number and to count the time.
 Function "millis()" is used to be the timekeeper.
+ The details of this function can be seen in the follow link https://www.arduino.cc/reference/en/language/functions/time/millis/
  The maximun time can be recorded is about 50 days.